basarat/demo-conf-ndc-2022/README.md

 > `demo-*` are the repos I use for lessons 🌹.

-You hopefully came here after watching the lesson ❤️.
-That said, feel free to play with this code even without watching the lesson 👏🏻 .
+You hopefully came here after watching the talk ❤️.
+That said, feel free to play with this code even without watching the session (it will be released on YouTube at some point) 👏🏻 .

 # More
 Setup by: